emqxarchive/emqx-enterprise-docs-en/ratelimit.rst

 Max Connection Rate
 -------------------

-MQTT TCP 或 SSL 监听器，配置最大允许连接速率，默认每秒1000连接：
+MQTT TCP or SSL listener, set the maximum allowed connecting speed.
+It is set to 1000 connenctions per seconde by default:

 .. code-block:: properties